GZHU-DVL/PFC-UNIT/README.md

 ## Training Find-grained Classifier of Find-grained Classification

 To pre-train the fine-grained classifiers, we create a new fine-grained classification dataset, termed FCKaggle.
 Our FC-Kaggle includes six domains, which are Cat (67 fine-grained varieties), Dog (120 fine-grained varieties), Bird (500 fine-grained varieties) [19], Car (19 fine-grained varieties), Age stage (10 fine-grained varieties), and Facial expression (7 fine-grained varieties) [22].
-Our created FC-Kaggleis utilized to pre-train six fine-grained classifiers.

-We provide a Jupyter notebook at `./classification/train_find_grained_classifiers.ipynb` to train the find-grained classifers.
+We provide a Jupyter notebook at `./train_find_grained_classifiers.ipynb` to train the find-grained classifers.

 ## Acknowledgments